nixworks/public/news/2017/12/18/president-of-the-united-states-donald-trump-presents-a-new-national-security-strategy-document-that-labels-china-and-russia-as-the-primary-t.md

 ### [2017-12-18](/news/2017/12/18/index.md)

-# President of the United States Donald Trump presents a new National Security Strategy document that labels China and Russia as the primary threats to US economic dominance.
+# President of the United States Donald Trump presents a new National Security Strategy document that labels China and Russia as the primary threats to U.S. economic dominance.

 He outlines &quot;four pillars&quot; of new plan, which no longer labels climate change a threat.